 Kiwis

-Kiwis are a vine native to New Zealand that produces brown fruit covered in hairs.
-The green fruit are considered delicious, but the skin is not usually eaten.
+Kiwis are vines native to New Zealand that produce brown fruit covered in hair.
+The green fruit is considered delicious, but the skin is not usually eaten.
 Kiwis grow in zones 7-9, so not everyone can grow them.
-If you can, however, the outside of the fruit stimulates touch and the inside stimulates taste.
+If you can, however, the outside of the fruit stimulates touch, and the inside stimulates taste.

 Echinacea (Purple Coneflower)